 Credit cards with travel rewards programs might help you earn points and discounts that you can use toward vacation.
 In addition, you may get free nights at your favourite hotels or airline tickets.
 These cards come with a slew of perks and rewards that can help you take advantage of your spending habits, such as complimentary upgrades to first-class seats, access to exclusive airport lounges, and free meals.

 Credit cards, like clothing, aren’t one-size-fits-all.
-We’ve already said it: the best card for you saves you money through a low-interest rate, a balance transfer offer, or cashback or one that delivers value through rewards points that can either be used for retail and travel.
+We’ve already said it: the best card for you saves you money through a low interest rate, a balance transfer offer, or cashback or one that delivers value through rewards points that can be used for retail and travel.

-There are some essential points to remember about travel credit cards, as well as the features that may be most relevant to you while planning your dream vacation.
+There are some essential points to remember about travel credit cards and the features that may be most relevant to you while planning your dream vacation.

 What are the advantages of using a travel credit card?